LisiLisenok/Chime/scheduling.md

 Once timer is started it sends or publishes messages to **scheduler name:timer name** address in JSON format.
 Two types of events are sent:
-* fire event, which occurs when time reaches next timer value:
+* fire event which occurs when time reaches next timer value:
 ```Ceylon
 JsonObject {
 	// timer name